-The Department of Prints and Drawings offers practical training to four people each year through the Michael Bromberg Fellowship and the Anne Christopherson Internship.
-Holders gain a familiarity with the methods of arrangement and workings of a Print Room so that they are able to undertake research in the field in future.
+The Department of Prints and Drawings offers practical training to four people each year through the Michael Bromberg and the Anne Christopherson Fellowships.
+Holders gain a familiarity with the methods of arrangement and workings of a Print Room so that they gain some experience of curatorial duties and are able to undertake research in the field in future.
 In addition, an individual project of scholarly interest and value is carried out under the supervision of a member of department staff.

 Michael Bromberg Fellowship

 The Michael Bromberg Fellowship was endowed in 1978 to promote education by the study of prints and their history, and since 2001 has been held in the British Museum.
 Practical training in the understanding of printmaking techniques and knowledge of print history through the fellowship is given by means of fellowships lasting about three months in the Department of Prints and Drawings.

 The Department's collection covers western prints from the early 15th century to the present day, and interests in any areas of the collection are equally welcome.
 The British Museum awards two Michael Bromberg Fellowships annually.
 The Fellowships can be held at any point in the year by agreement with the Department of Prints and Drawings and to suit the Fellow's own academic course, but should be for a continuous period of time.
 The value of each scholarship is £3,500, paid as a single grant at the beginning of the period.
 The holders will be responsible for making all arrangements about travel, accommodation, visas, etc.